-We really appreciate content about the construction industry that’s interesting, helpful, and teaches us a thing or two that we didn’t know beforehand.
+We always appreciate content about the construction industry that’s interesting, helpful, and teaches us a thing or two that we didn’t know beforehand.

-Here is our new list of 11 essential construction industry blogs for 2022 (and beyond!) that should be interesting to anyone in the industry, whether you’re out in the field or killing it in the office.
+Here is our list of 11 essential construction industry blogs for 2023 (and beyond!) that should be interesting to anyone in the industry, whether you’re out in the field or killing it in the office.

 11 essential blogs for the construction industry